sap-tutorials/sap-build-process-automation/tutorials/spa-consume-actions-cap-action-create/spa-consume-actions-cap-action-create.md

 ---
 ### Adjust the OpenAPI specification

-The `openAPI` spec was generated as part of the previous tutorial [Create simple CAP Service with Node.js using the SAP Business Application Studio](cap-simple-nodejs-service).
+The OpenAPI spec was generated as part of the previous tutorial [Create simple CAP Service with Node.js using the SAP Business Application Studio](cap-simple-nodejs-service).
 This definition will be used to create the Action Project in SAP Build and needs some manual changes.

 1. In the subfolder **`docs`** folder, open the file **`sap_build_cap_sample_library.openapi3.json`**